THE ASAHI SHIMBUN

 December 29, 2020 at 15:29 JST

-The National Diet building (Asahi Shimbun file photo)
+The National Diet building in Tokyo (Asahi Shimbun file photo)

 The growing health crisis led to a rare agreement between the ruling coalition and opposition camp to start immediate Diet deliberations on revising the special measures law for dealing with the COVID-19 pandemic.

 Normally, such legislation is discussed in April, after the budget proposal for the coming fiscal year is approved by the Diet.